bayesnp/RandomSlopesIntcpts/README.md

 # RandomSlopesIntcpts
-This repository contains a step-by-step how-to guide on fitting a "Random Slopes and Intercepts" model using Stan.
+This repository contains a step-by-step tutorial on fitting a "Random Slopes and Intercepts" model using Stan.